-Most people experience some amount of stress when taking a test.
+Most people experience some amount of stress when taking a test - which is often why they choose to get tutored in the first place.
 According to Brain Connection, the increase in standardized testing may actually be adding to the level of stress many students experience in the classroom.
 Excessive stress can be harmful in a variety of ways, including reduced test scores.

 This makes proper diet all the more important for students facing important exams.
 When your student is focused, well-nourished, and satisfied, they can focus on the task at-hand far better.